bdbai/cst302-compiler-lab/practices/lex/line_numbers/README.md

 We define and use our own `lineno` instead of `yylineno`.
 See `line_numbers_impl.l`.

 ### The `yylineno` option
 `flex` has an built-in option called `yylineno`, which will update `yylineno` automatically.
-Simply append `--yylineno` to the `lex` command line options or add `%option yylineno` at the beginning of the our `.l` file will do.
-However, doing so does not solve the problem.
+Simply appending `--yylineno` to the `lex` command line options or adding `%option yylineno` at the beginning of the our `.l` file will do the trick.
+However, this does not solve the problem.

 `yylineno` starts from 1 and increases upon the first `\n` (new line), which will in turn become 2.
 To solve it, we separate `\n` (new line) and `$` (line end) so that the line number will be read before its increment.
 See `line_numbers_builtin.l`.